 about Pregnancy Health Education

-Despite clinical advances, birth outcomes are worse in Calhoun County than in other counties in Michigan.
-(Infant Mortality Rate (IMR) is the number of deaths of children less than one year of age per 1,000 live births.
-Calhoun County’s IMR for 2013 was 6.5 compared to the State’s rate of 7.0.)
-Many babies are born prematurely (11.2% in 2013) and/or have low birth weight (7.7%).
-Calhoun County has the goal of developing an integrated, coordinated model of care for women of childbearing age – with an emphasis on the pregnancy and birth experience.
-We are committed to developing a model of care that will improve birth outcomes while providing women with the pregnancy and delivery experience they want and need.
+The Infant Mortality Rate (IMR) is the number of deaths of children less than one year of age per 1,000 live births.
+Historically Calhoun County’s IMR has been higher in comparison to other counties in the State of Michigan.
+Many babies are born prematurely and/or have low birth weight.
+In 2013 Calhoun County’s Infant Mortality Rate was 6.5 compared to the State’s rate of 7.0.
+Calhoun County has been developing a goal of an integrated, coordinated model of care for women of childbearing age – with an emphasis on the pregnancy and birth experience.
+With this coordinated model of care, Calhoun County’s IMR for 2016 was 3.6 and the State’s IMR was 6.4.
+We are committed to continuing a model of care that will improve birth outcomes while providing women with the pregnancy and delivery experience they want and need.

 Through focus groups, Turning Points presentations, and surveys, women in Calhoun County have expressed their desire to be healthier, to know and understand their bodies better (especially during pregnancy), and to get connected to available services and resources.
 Pregnant women want to know what to expect during pregnancy and delivery and they need guidance and health information in a way that works for them.

 To better coordinate care for all pregnant women of Calhoun County, regardless of socioeconomic status, consistent health information is provided during and after pregnancy.
 We are doing that in two ways—through CenteringPregnancy and this website.

 Centering Pregnancy (offered at Grace Health OB/GYN)